taikedz/hello-yall/README.md

 True to the theme, the main content is usually a greeting text, and the parameters are typically names.

+## Runtime

+The original author uses Ubuntu, and basic instructions primarily target this system.
+It should be easy to achieve equivalent runtime bases on Windows and Mac:

+* WSL Ubuntu environment is [easy to add on Windows](https://ubuntu.com/desktop/wsl) as an application in Windows on Win10 and Win11
+* Mac users can usually substitute instructions using `apt` in preference for `brew` ([from Homebrew](https://brew.sh/))

+Please do not add GUI and IDE-specific instructions, there will be no end to them ...

 ## Contributing

 You are very welcome to showcase the fun and ease of use of your favorite language(s) here !
 The original examples all follow the same logic more or less.
 It is suggested to follow the same implementation format where possible, as it allows comparing different languages like-for-like.